 Consolidated findings across AWS services and partner integrations

-AWS Security Hub collects and consolidates findings from AWS security services enabled in your environment, such as intrusion detection findings from Amazon GuardDuty, vulnerability scans from Amazon Inspector, S3 bucket policy findings from Amazon Macie, publicly accessible and cross-account resources from IAM Access Analyzer, and resources lacking WAF coverage from AWS Firewall Manager.
-AWS Security Hub also consolidates findings from integrated AWS Partner Network (APN) security solutions.
-All findings are stored for at least 90 days within AWS Security Hub.
+Security Hub automatically collects and consolidate findings from AWS security services enabled in your environment, such as intrusion detection findings from Amazon GuardDuty, vulnerability scans from Amazon Inspector, S3 bucket policy findings from Amazon Macie, publicly accessible and cross-account resources from IAM Access Analyzer, and resources lacking WAF coverage from AWS Firewall Manager.
+AWS Security Hub also consolidates findings from dozens of integrated AWS Partner Network (APN) security solutions.
+All findings are stored in Security hub for 90 days after last update date.

-With a few clicks in the AWS Security Hub console, you can connect multiple AWS accounts and consolidate findings across those accounts.
-By designating a master security account, you can enable your security team to see consolidated findings for all accounts, while individual account owners see only findings associated with their account.
+You can connect multiple AWS accounts and consolidate findings across those accounts with a few clicks in the AWS Security Hub console.
+By designating an administrator account, you can enable your security team to see consolidated findings for all accounts, while individual account owners see only findings associated with their account.
 Integration with AWS Organizations allows you to automatically enable any account in your organization with Security Hub and the AWS Foundational Security Best Practices standard.